 Olive Oil Sugar Cookies

 I couldn’t put my fingers on it recipe until I tried the cookies.
 This recipe reminded me of my grandma Nina’s cookies.
 Which is a good thing.
-She was from Italy, and her cooking, and baking was amazing.
-This cookies recipe such an easy cookie to make.
+She was from Italy, and her cooking and baking were amazing.
+This cookie recipe is such an easy cookie to make.
 Trust me, you will want to try this recipe.
 It’s awesome for spring, summer or anytime your looking for a lemon sugar cookie.

-I received European Extra Virgin Olive Oil for free to try in my recipe, and review.
-I will also be compensated, thanks to Mom’s Meet (momsmeet.com), and the European Unions, and Italy at FlavorYourLife.com #FlavorYourLife This page may contain affiliate links.
+I received European Extra Virgin Olive Oil for free to try in my recipe and review.
+I will also be compensated, thanks to Mom’s Meet (momsmeet.com), and the European Unions, and Italy at FlavorYourLife.com #FlavorYourLife This page may contain affiliate links, at no charge to you.

 Olive Oil Sugar Cookie